Bucket List: What are the Top Tourist Attractions in Alicante, Spain?

 It can be reached via an elevator, or if you feel adventurous, a winding trail is available to take you to the top.

 It may seem like a mere castle, but there is plenty to see here to take up your entire day!
-Head over to the top for a spectacular vista of the city or explore preserved rooms and learn a few things about the city.
+Head to the top for a spectacular city vista or explore preserved rooms and learn a few things about the city.

-The city of Alicante is also known for its delicious ice creams with different colors and flavors.
+Alicante also has delicious ice creams with different colors and flavors.
 While there are plenty of parlors where you can try a few cones, we recommend Heladeria Borgonesse.
-Among the flavors, you can find here: Ferrero Rocher, stracciatella, and passion fruit.
+Among the flavors you can find here: are Ferrero Rocher, stracciatella, and passion fruit.

 This place is ideal, especially for backpackers traveling on a budget.
 The ice cream parlor is located adjacent to the main esplanade and a few meters from the beach.